Pay and piece rates

 This means that for each day that they work, a pieceworker has to be paid at least the ‘hourly rate for the pieceworker’, multiplied by the number of hours worked on that day.

-The ‘hourly rate for the pieceworker’ is a new term in the award and means the minimum hourly rate for the pieceworker’s classification level.
+The ‘hourly rate for the pieceworker’ means the minimum hourly rate for the pieceworker’s classification level.
 For casual employees, this includes the 25% casual loading.

 If the pieceworker would earn more than the minimum wage guarantee for their day’s work under the piece rate, they have to be paid that higher amount.